kehuum/brooklin-cert/README.md

 ### Setup instructions
 1. Install Python 3.7

-    - For macOS, you can download the latest 3.7.x installer from the [Python releases page](https://www.python.org/downloads/mac-osx/).
-It typically installs to the following location on disk:
-        ```shell script
-        /Library/Frameworks/Python.framework/Versions/3.7/bin/python3
-        ```
-    - For Linux, you can use yum.
+    - For Linux, you can use `yum`.
 Here's how you can check if you already have it.
         ```shell script
         yum list installed | grep LNKD-python
         ```